Housing Preferences

 ## Cannabis Dispensary Zoning

-Healy confirmed that the Engineering Department has received a change-of-use application to convert the convenience store at 370 South Riverside Avenue into a cannabis dispensary.
-The Planning Board will review the application at its April 14 meeting. {{quote:1385}}
+Healy confirmed that the Engineering Department has received a change-of-use application for a cannabis dispensary at 370 South Riverside Avenue.
+The Planning Board will review the application at its April 14 meeting.

-Trustee Stacey Nachtaler then proposed that the board direct the village planner to evaluate whether future cannabis dispensaries should be restricted to the southernmost portion of the C-2 commercial district, near the ShopRite plaza, "which has greater parking, capacity, and access." {{quote:3914}}
+Trustee Stacey Nachtaler proposed that the board direct the village planner to evaluate whether future cannabis dispensaries should be restricted to the southernmost portion of the C-2 commercial district, near the ShopRite plaza.
+Nachtaler noted her understanding that for a village of Croton's size, a second dispensary would need to be 1,000 feet apart from an existing one under state law.

-Trustee Nicholson seconded the motion, raising concerns about the proximity of the current applicant's location to a preschool.
-"I know that there is some legislation from at the state level looking at the loophole around preschools and daycare centers and the distance between a dispensary and a daycare center and a preschool," she said. {{quote:4014}}
+Trustee Nicholson supported the suggestion, raising concerns about the proximity of the current applicant's location to a preschool.
+She noted there is legislation at the state level looking at the loophole around distance requirements between a dispensary and daycare centers and preschools.

 Healy clarified that for municipalities with a population under 20,000, the state-mandated distance between dispensaries is 2,000 feet, not 1,000.
-"I don't think that C-2 is more than 2,000 feet in any one direction there," he said, suggesting the current application would effectively prevent a second dispensary in the Harmon commercial area. {{quote:4065}}
+He indicated that most of the Harmon area would be covered because he does not believe the C-2 District is more than 2,000 feet in any one direction.

 Rather than a formal referral to the Planning Board, the board agreed to schedule a work session where the attorney, planner, and manager would present maps and analysis of current zoning and distance requirements.
+Healy noted that he, the Village Attorney, and the Planner are currently working on zoning for cannabis.

 ## Quaker Bridge